Blog

 Tooling helps, but does not do the job

-Why it matters: treat any quote that implies a tool does the conversion automatically with suspicion.
+Treat any quote that implies a tool does the conversion automatically with suspicion.
 The tool accelerates the mechanical parts; the decisions are human, and the decisions are where quality is won or lost.

 Testing is not optional

-Because each modification is rewritten rather than copied, you must prove that the new AL behaves like the old C/AL. That means testing every converted process — posting routines, custom reports, integrations — against known results from the live NAV system.
+Because each modification is rewritten rather than copied, you must prove that the new AL behaves like the old C/AL. That means testing every converted process (posting routines, custom reports, integrations) against known results from the live NAV system.

-Why it matters: the conversion is the riskiest part of the upgrade precisely because the code changes shape.
+The conversion is the riskiest part of the upgrade precisely because the code changes shape.
 Disciplined testing against the old system is what turns that risk into confidence before go-live.

 ← All articles